Skip to main content

 Hydropower is derived from flowing of water that powers a turbine.
 It is one of the oldest sources of renewable energy, having been used already in pre-industrial times, for instance, in watermills.

 As the second largest renewable electricity source, hydropower continues to be an important energy source today.
-According to Eurostat, it accounted in 2020 for 33% of the EU’s renewable electricity production and provided 17% of EU’s electricity.
+According to Eurostat, it accounted in 2022 for 29.9% of the EU’s renewable electricity production and provided 12.3% of the EU’s electricity.

 Environmental impact